A Grain of Truth…but…Mostly Myth

 The Truth:

 Your best tool to be able to plan for Medi-Cal eligibility, should you ever need it, is to sign a general, durable power of attorney that includes a “gifting and asset protection” power.
 Your agent under the power of attorney will only be able to re-title your assets if your power of attorney contains a “power to make gifts and protect your assets”.
-Most powers of attorney don’t contain this, so you might want to ask your attorney to add it.
+Most powers of attorney don’t contain this, so you might want to ask your attorney to add the language to a new power of attorney for you or your spouse.

 10. Myth: